hydephp/develop/packages/realtime-compiler/README.md

-# Hyde Realtime Server v2.0
+# Hyde Realtime Compiler Server

 The source code for the HydePHP Realtime Compiler/Server.
 This package is included with HydePHP through hyde/hyde.

+The package adds a `php hyde serve` command which exposes a web server on port `8080` which will compile the requested web page on the fly and serve it to the browser.

 ## Supported Versions